 The Company's policy is to protect the statements of comprehensive income and cash flows from material adverse movements in interest rates by undertaking controlled management of the interest rate structure on the Company's borrowings and investments.
-At the end of 2018, 69% (2017: 78%) of the Company's debt was denominated as fixed interest debt.
-All outstanding loans and borrowings in the current and preceding financial year are at fixed interest rates except for the European Investment Bank loan (€260 million) which is at a floating rate (see Note 19), which is based on six monthly EURIBOR settings.
-In December 2018, the Company entered into a fixed rate of 1.05% to maturity on the €260 million loan directly with the European Investment Bank.
+At the end of 2019, 100% (2018: 69%) of the Company's debt was denominated as fixed interest debt.